Dumpster Weight Calculators

 Concrete Weight Calculator

-A cubic yard of solid concrete is about 4,000 pounds, or roughly 2 tons, which works out to around 150 pounds per cubic foot.
+A cubic yard of solid concrete is about 4,000 pounds, or roughly 2 tons.
+That works out to around 150 pounds per cubic foot.

 Why Knowing Your Load’s Weight Matters

 The cost to dump at the landfill is based on weight.
-If your dumpster is over the included tonnage, you’ll pay the prorated cost for the overages.
-Picking the right dumpster size and keeping an eye on the weight helps avoid an additional weight charge.
+If your dumpster is over the included tonnage, you’ll pay the prorated cost for the additional weight.
+Picking the right dumpster size and watching the estimated weight can help reduce the risk of an added weight charge.

 BOOKING MADE EASY